chef/supermarket/README.md

 --------

-Super Market uses [OmniAuth](https://github.com/intridea/omniauth) for authentication.
-The OmniAuth configuration is data-driven, so you can configure OmniAuth to use whatever authentication method your organization desires.
-You can read more about OmniAuth on the [OmniAuth GitHub page](https://github.com/intridea/omniauth).
-In short, you need to create and register Super Market as an application and setup the keys in the `.env` file.
+Super Market uses [OmniAuth](https://github.com/intridea/omniauth) for linking OAuth accounts to users.
+You need to create and register Supermarket as an application and setup the keys in the `.env` file.

 To register GitHub as an OmniAuth sign in method: